 Alamance County deputies arrested Eliseo in 2007 while doing immigration checks at a roadblock.
 He was deported, but made his way back into the United States several weeks later in order to be reunited with two young children who are now adults.
 He is now fighting to stay in the country to care for his 6-year-old daughter Allison and 5-year-old son Christopher.
 They and Eliseo's wife Gabriela live in Greensboro during the week but come to Raleigh on the weekends.

 Some sanctuary seekers have gotten to go home within a few days, others after a couple of years.
-Sanders said it is a long commitment from the churches who host as well as the undocumented immigrants because there is a lot of uncertainty about how long these cases can last.
+This endeavor it is a long commitment from the churches who host as well as the undocumented immigrants because there is a lot of uncertainty about how long these cases can last.